Do you have questions about COVID 19? VISIT: http://www.music.msu.edu/covid-19-faq

-The Graduate Studies Office sends regular/important notices to MSU e-mail addresses only.
-You will notice the firstname.lastname@example.org in your inbox.
-We do not use non-MSU e-mail addresses other than prior to your arrival for your first semester.
-We also do not use Facebook, Tweet or Text information.
+The Graduate Studies Office sends regular/important notices to MSU e-mail addresses.
+We do not use non-MSU e-mail addresses after your arrival for your first semester.
+We also do not Facebook, Tweet or Text information.

 NOTE: We send a lot of information and we want to make certain that you get it.
-Please make certain that you read our e-mails and that you keep your ‘server’ (MSU e-mail) from reaching capacity.
+While forwarding your MSU e-mail is fine, please make certain that you read our e-mails and that you keep your ‘server’ (MSU e-mail) from reaching capacity.
 Please remember to check your MSU e-mail during vacations and summer breaks.

 What is StuInfo?